 - Durable construction – There are a lot of little details that show the extra care and attention Thermoworks put into this thermometer.
 The Pro-Series probes come with extra metal casing to protect the weak points.
 While I would still try and avoid water, the IP65 water resistance on the transmitter is a nice feature.
 You won’t have to run in a panic if it starts to drizzle.

 While it’s being marketed as a tool for professionals, the $99 price point makes this an excellent choice for backyard barbecue and amateur pit masters as well as more serious cooks.

 At the $99 price point, you might expect a few more bells and whistles, like being able turn your phone into a receiver.
 I respect that Thermoworks decided to focus on the key features and user experience, but was excited to hear that they do have something in the works…

 The Smoke Gateway

-While it still hasn’t been released (Summer 2017 is the only estimate we have), there is an add-on coming soon that will work with your existing Smoke to connect to your home Wi-FI network and allow you to connect to your Smartphone or Tablet.
+This small device is sold separately, and works with your existing Smoke to connect to your home Wi-FI network and allow you to connect to your Smartphone or Tablet.

-From the image on the Thermoworks website, it looks the the gateway will be about the same size as the receiver.
+Te gateway is about the same size as the receiver.

-We’re excited that the Gateway is going to use WiFi instead of Bluetooth.
+The reason why Smoke + Gateway is better than a Bluetooth thermometer, is that WiFi is much more reliable technology.
 Lots of the Bluetooth options struggle with pairing and connectivity, which you don’t get with WiFi.

 - The probes on the Smoke are superior in every way.
 They’ll last longer and provide more accurate readings.